Camp Grounds

 Florence Falls Campground Facilities

-Each site comes with your own fire pit although you will need to bring your own fire wood.
+Each site comes with its own fire pit although you will need to bring your own fire wood.

 There are no bins and you will need to take your rubbish away with you to dispose of.
-Generators are not permitted.
+Please ensure the area remains clean and tidy.

 Are Pets allowed at the Florence Falls Campground?

-This is National Park and therefore it is not pet friendly.
+This is National Park and therefore it is not pet friendly and dogs are not allowed.

-The Florence Falls Campground has no phone coverage although in the early morning we did receive limited coverage until around 9am.
+The Florence Falls Campground has no phone coverage although in the early morning, sometimes we did receive limited coverage until around 9am.

-Cost to stay is $6.60 per person per night, children are $3.30 per night or there is a family rate of $15.
+Cost to stay is $6.60 per adult per night, children are $3.30 per night or there is a family rate of $15.

 View our 29 Best Low Cost Campgrounds in Australia